mfitsilis/cooldbapps/README.md

 (lj) over {} each 2+til 183 conveniently left joins all available fields to the countries list.

-To create the table databyfield, fieldsbycountry mutst be flipped(like a pivot), the country names must be added as a header after any gaps, commas or parentheses have been removed:
+To create the table databyfield, fieldsbycountry must be flipped(like a pivot) and the country names must be added as a header after any gaps, commas or parentheses have been removed:

     dfld:(exec name from fb_fields)!1_value flip fieldsbycountry
     dff:(key dfld) ,' value dfld